thred/wolfgangsee-pegel/TUTORIAL.md

 **Test it:** Compile the code with `tsc` and execute it with `npm start`.

 If everything works fine, it should print the HTML code of the webpage to the console.
+Add a namespace around your code (after the import statement) to exercise a good code style:

+    namespace WolfgangseePegel {
+        ...
+    }

+Have a look at the `wolfgangsee-pegel.js` file and see what the TypeScript compiler did to your code.

 Commit you code.

 ## Extracting the Information